platformsh/platformsh-docs/docs/src/guides/drupal9/redis.md

 Redis is a fast open-source in-memory database and cache, useful for application-level caching.
-For more information on this service, see [our dedicated Redis page](../../add-services/redis.md) or the [official Redis documentation](https://redis.io/docs/).
+For more information on this service, see the [dedicated Redis page](../../add-services/redis.md) or the [official Redis documentation](https://redis.io/docs/).

-The following steps let you:
+Follow the instructions on this page to do one of the following:

 - Add and configure Redis for Drupal 9.x if you have deployed Drupal manually.
 - Fine-tune your existing configuration if you have deployed Drupal 9 using a [Platform.sh template](../../development/templates.md).